 Basically the solution for any connectivity issue from endpoints behind a VMM domain.
-I have seen it work with and without static binding of VLANs.
-In the past, I would associate this with the vSwitch policies, where as long as the hypervisor was seeing the leaf on the topology under virtual networking, no static binding was needed.
+I have seen it working with and without static binding of VLANs.
+In the past, I would associate this with the vSwitch policies, where as long as the hypervisor sees the leaf on the topology under virtual networking, no static binding was needed.
 Not the case anymore.
 The show vpc extended is the way to show the active vlans passing through from leaf to the host.

 It is the easiest way to confirm specifics for API calls.
 With Postman, it is just a matter of copy and paste of the method, URL and payload while having the inspector running in the background for a specific configuration via GUI.